To Our Patients...

 EXAMPLES OF USES OF YOUR HEALTH INFORMATION FOR TREATMENT PURPOSES ARE:

-- During the course of your treatment, the provider determines he/she will need to consult with another specialist in the area.
+- A staff member or provider obtains treatment information about you and records it in a health record.
+During the course of your treatment, the provider determines he/she will need to consult with another specialist in the area.
 He/she will share information with the specialist and obtain his/her input.

 EXAMPLE OF USE OF YOUR HEALTH INFORMATION FOR PAYMENT PURPOSES: